briemadu/rl4nlp/index.md

 ## Format
 This course has been adapted to happen 100% online due to the current pandemic, so it will be mostly reading/writing-based.

-You will work on a scheme I named "*blog owners for one week*".
-This idea derives from the ever-increasing importance of well-written blog posts (like [this one](http://nlp.seas.harvard.edu/2018/04/03/attention.html)) that help us in our learning process by demystifying and elucidating papers that look difficult at first, especially due to the highly dense content the authors had to compress into a limited number of pages.
+You will work on a scheme I named "*bloggers for one week*".
+This idea derives from the ever-increasing importance of well-written blog posts (like [this one](http://nlp.seas.harvard.edu/2018/04/03/attention.html)) that help us in our learning process by demystifying and elucidating papers that look difficult at first, especially due to the highly dense content the authors normally have to compress into a limited number of pages.

 So each week one participant pretends to be a blogger and writes a critical/explanatory review in the form of a blog post about one of the papers in the bibliography.
 This will be posted on Moodle together with three topics you propose for group discussion in the forum with your peers.
 Throughout the week, everyone takes part on the debate and you mediate the forum.
 Then you and I meet virtually for a short spontaneous talk about your impressions, so that I have the chance to see you once during the semester and give you feedback.
 In the end of the semester, you will work on an essay (literature review) or on a Python implementation as part of the final grade.
 See details on the [guidelines](https://briemadu.github.io/rl4nlp/guidelines).